 How does the Best of the Web work?

 - All nominations are made through this website and are available online for others to review.

-- Only registered users can nominate a site.
+- Only registered users can nominate a digital project.
 If you haven’t registered, feel free to set up an account.
-Note: Accounts resulting from a campaign to promote a site will not be approved or will be suspended when discovered.
+Note: Accounts resulting from a campaign to promote a digital project will not be approved or will be suspended when discovered.

 - Sites can be nominated in any one of the categories.

 - You can nominate as many projects as you feel deserve a Best of the Web award.
 You may nominate your own project but we encourage you to nominate others as well to help bring the best projects in the field to the attention of all.